JhoelWit/bittle-ros-suite/README.md

 # Bittle-Ros-Suite

 I'm creating this repo to develop my C++ and ROS skillset with a robotic quadruped robot.
 It's meant to be a "suite" of drivers I create for different functions (i.e movement, camera, groove sensors, etc.).
+Still a work in progress.

 ## Petoi Bittle